Matt-Warnock/CV/README.md

 ## Matthew Warnock

 I really like to delve into the details of why something works.
-My curious mind for technologies drew me to audio/visual sales, because I would spend most of my spare time looking at reviews and technical info for fun.
+My curiosity about technology drew me to audio/visual sales, because I would spend most of my spare time looking at reviews and technical info for fun.
 I am driven to understand the detail so I can be better prepared to help others.
-My analytical thinking and the values that the world of development seems to share is the reason I am looking forward to working in this industry.
+My analytical thinking and the values that tech communities seem to share is the reason I am looking forward to working in this industry.

 ## Projects